tesseralis/quickgame/README.md

   (multiple people in the room can have the same name).
 * move: Object encoding of a single move (specific to each game).
   Sent by the client to request a move.
-* restart: No data.
+* start: No data.
+Request the game be started or resumed.
-  Request that the game be restarted.
+* stop: No data.
+Request that the game be stopped so a new one can begin.
 * chat: String chat message from the client.

 ## TODO